anhchangvt1994/vite-project-template-react__seo-web-scraping/README.md

 2. Dynamic configuration

 Use it when you need handle more logics before redirect.
-(Coming soon feature)

 ```typescript
 export const REDIRECT_INJECTION = (